Titans stun Ravens, head to AFC title game with 28-12 win

-BALTIMORE (AP) — The Tennessee Titans fear no one.
-Not even the NFL’s best team.
+“It’s not just me,” Henry said after rushing for 195 yards and throwing a 3-yard touchdown pass in a 28-12 upset of the NFL’s top team Saturday night. ”It’s a team effort.
+We’re all playing collectively as an offense, as a whole.
+We’re just locked in.
+We believe in each other.
+We communicate.
+It’s working out there.”

-Why should they with Derrick Henry running — and even throwing — the ball, and a big-play defense making clutch stops and turnovers?
+The Titans fear no one, and why should they with Henry rushing — and even throwing — the ball, and a big-play defense making clutch stops and turnovers?

-One week after dominating defending Super Bowl champion New England, Henry gained 195 yards rushing and threw a 3-yard touchdown pass in a 28-12 victory over the Ravens.
-Baltimore (14-3) had won its last 12 games, with quarterback Lamar Jackson setting records and looking unstoppable.
+One week after dominating defending Super Bowl champion New England, the Titans (11-7) eliminated Baltimore (14-3).
+The Ravens had won their last 12 games, with quarterback Lamar Jackson setting records and looking unstoppable.

+On Saturday night, it was Henry who was unstoppable, despite Baltimore stacking eight men up front on almost two-thirds of his runs.
+At times, Henry used power to create space, at others the holes the line provided were huge.

+“Watch us work,” said Henry, the NFL’s leading rusher this season.
+“We don’t do too much talking.
+We just go work and believe in each other.
+That’s our mentality.
+We’re going to come in here and work. … Focus on finishing.”

-Plus, Tennessee’s defense had two interceptions of Jackson, who also lost a fumble, and the Titans (11-7) twice stopped Baltimore on fourth-and-1.
+Tennessee’s defense had two interceptions of All-Pro QB Jackson, who also lost a fumble, and the Titans twice stopped Baltimore on fourth-and-1.

 Henry’s jump-pass to Corey Davis displayed yet another of his skills.
 He has completed three throws in four attempts in his career.